 All visitors are required to check-in at the school office.
 Fire drills and disaster procedures are specifically outlined and regularly updated and practiced.
 Safety programs include drug awareness, personal safety, and personal growth.
-To ensure a safe environment, Hubbard provides extra yard duty supervisors, and all yard duty supervisors and school staff maintain a welcoming and controlled campus environment.
+To ensure a safe environment, the district provides extra yard duty supervisors.
+All yard duty supervisors and school staff maintain a welcoming but controlled campus environment.
 The school grounds and playground are safe because they are well-supervised by staff before, during, and after school.